kubecost/docs/custom-prom.md

 # Custom Prometheus

 Integrating Kubecost with an existing Prometheus installation can be nuanced.
 We recommend getting in touch (team@kubecost.com) for assistance.
+We also recommend first installing Kubecost with a bundled Prometheus ([instructions](http://kubecost.com/install)) as a dry run before integration with your own Prometheus.

 __Required Steps__